Photos taken and words written in April 2017. Killington, VT.

 It was around 2am at Symbiosis, I was not sober and it was time to make a pee break.
 As usual for a festival by this time, the portos had run out of toilet paper.
 That didn’t matter to me, because I was a prepared festie!
 I always carry on my trusty utility belt a small packet of tissues and hand sanitizer for this very reason.
 I came out and someone spotted my tissues and asked for one.
 So I gave it to them, then next thing I knew everyone was coming up to me one-by-one to take from my tissue packet, and as I handed out my very last one I shouted “FESTIVAL 101 GUYS!
 Always carry tissues and hand sanitizer!”
 So with Desert Hearts coming up, I felt it necessary to give you guys my comprehensive packing list can really apply to any festival for seasons to come.

 First thing you want to think about when heading to a campout festival is where you’re going to decompress and change costumes!
 And maybe sleep.
 Maybe.

 - Tent: Honestly any 4-person tent will do if it’s just you.
 That’s enough space to house all of your stuff and sleep.
 If you’re going with a partner you’ll just have to cuddle extra close.
 A wool blanket is great to cover the bottom of the tent to keep heat in, and any extra blankets on top of both sleeping bags always help when you want to bring one outside.

 - Tarp: You’ll need one for the ground and an extra for on top in case it rains.
 Having an additional shade structure over the top of your tent is definitely a plus especially if the festival doesn’t have much tree coverage.
 This will help you sleep in longer when the rays from the sun poke through.

-Sleep Aids: Ear plugs, face mask and melatonin.
+- Sleep Aids: Ear plugs, face mask and melatonin.
 I like to get the emergency packets that have melatonin in them – get your electrolytes and a healthy sleep inducer.

-Bed: Two, preferably, one for the bottom layer and one for the top.
+- Bed: Two, preferably, one for the bottom layer and one for the top.
 At least one pillow, an air mattress, foam topper, or I use a self-inflating camping pad; not as cozy as an air mattress, but way easier to set up and no need to worry about it deflating.

-Lighting/Decor: Solar-powered lights to decorate your tent with, so you can find your way in the dark back to your tent.
+- Lighting/Decor: Solar-powered lights to decorate your tent with, so you can find your way in the dark back to your tent.
 Lantern for the inside so you can see what you’re changing into when it gets cold and dark.
 Decorations for your tent such as fake flowers or a tapestry to make finding your tent for yourself and your friends easier.

-Toiletries: You’ll want to bring what you would have at home with you such as toothbrush/toothpaste, lotion, face wash, makeup remover and sunscreen.
+- Toiletries: You’ll want to bring what you would have at home with you such as toothbrush/toothpaste, lotion, face wash, makeup remover and sunscreen.
 To lighten the load and streamline your bathing, I suggest dry shampoo, Dr. Bronners (will be the only soap you need if you make this investment), baby wipes (ESSENTIAL – it’s very likely you won’t be able to shower more than once during the weekend) and a microfiber towel (dries super quick).

 On Your Belt, Utility Belt that Is